DAIC-tud/docs/content/en/docs/connecting/_index.md

 [YourNetID@srv228 ~]$ hostname # check you are on the bastion server srv228.tudelft.net
 ```
+{{% /alert %}}

 ### Single Sign-On with bastion server

-By default you have to enter your password for every connection (first to the bastion and then to `DAIC`, for all SSH and SCP/SFTP connections).
-It's much more convenient to only have to enter your password once. ~~This is possible with a combination of SSH and Kerberos authentication.~~ SSH multiplexing can be configured to reduce these logins by adding the following to the end of the configuration file:
+By default you have to enter your password for every connection (eg, first to the bastion and then to `DAIC`, for all SSH and SCP/SFTP connections from outside university network).
+It's much more convenient to only have to enter your password once.
+SSH multiplexing can be configured to reduce these logins by adding the following to the end of the configuration file:

 ```bash
 $ cat ~/.ssh/config